Cocobalé

 Cocobalé (also Cocobale or Kokobalé) is an Afro-Puerto Rican combat tradition that consists of various combative modalities including unarmed combat, stick-fighting, machete-fighting, as well as various other forms of weaponry.
-It consists of both combative and folkoric elements, and is closely connected to the musical traditions of Bomba.
+It consists of both combative and folkloric elements, and is closely connected to the musical traditions of Bomba.

 Etymology

 Miguel Quijano, a living exponent of the art, states the term Cobobalé may have derived from several different sources, one being the term koko, which in Bantu languages "means a mysterious or scary being."
 He adds that it can also refer to spirits or ancestors.
 He also notes that the term may derive from several terms from the Yoruba language that translate as "surprising, brilliant, unknown, scared, etc." Finally, he indicates that the term could derive from the word coco, the Spanish word for coconut.
 Derivations of this word would sometimes, and derisively, be used to refer to Blacks.
 Finally, Quijano states that the terms could have derived from the term "El Baile De Cocoli," which referred to an Afro-Puerto Rican dance.

 Desch Obi suggests that the term derives from the French colonial context, writing about Cocobalé that "This was, however, a stick fight, but the term appears related to the 'French Creole' terms kou (strike) or koko makak (fighting stick)."